From the onset of the pandemic, TCU Place has followed all Government of Saskatchewan public health orders which

-In December, TCU Place achieved GBAC STAR™ accreditation from the Global Biorisk Advisory Council.
+Regardless of restrictions being lifted, safety continues to be top of mind.
+In December 2020, TCU Place achieved GBAC STAR™ accreditation from the Global Biorisk Advisory Council.
 GBAC STAR is an industry accreditation focused on ensuring a clean, safe, and healthy environment in public and commercial facilities of all sizes.
 The program outlines best practices, protocols, and procedures to control risk factors associated with infectious disease, including SARS-CoV-2, the virus responsible for COVID-19.
 GBAC STAR™ is the gold standard of prepared facilities and provides third-party validation that facilities have rigorous protocols in place for thorough response to biorisk situations.

 Our Sales team is available to assist with Event Bookings at email@example.com.